dcgerard/updog/README.md

 install.packages("updog")
 ```

-You can install the current (unstable) version of updog from Github
+You can install the current (unstable) version of updog from GitHub
 with:

 ``` r